 If this method is not effective, don’t be shy; start pulling up shingles in the general area you believe the leak to be located in.
 There will be plenty of evidence underneath the shingles, like discolored felt paper and damaged wood, and you will be able to find the exact source of the leak.

 Roof Repair Solutions For Small Leaks

-Very small leaks often times have very simple solutions.
-These are a few of the more common causes for roof leaks, and their solutions:
+Very small leaks oftentimes have very simple solutions.
+These are a few of the more common causes of roof leaks and their solutions:

 Leaks caused by shiners won’t always show up if you’re looking from the surface of the roof, so you’ll need to look for them on the underside of the roof.
 The frost should make them easy to spot with a flashlight.

 Roof repair for this type of leak is simple; just clip off the end of the nail with side-cutting pliers.

 Plumbing vent boots can be made of plastic, metal, or some combination thereof.
 Leaks can develop in cracks around their bases or in the rubber sealant surrounding the base of the pipe itself.
 If the base of your roof’s plumbing vent boot is made of plastic, check it for cracks, and if it is metal, check the seams for gaps.
 These breaks can let water into the house along the pipe.